tenkabuto/aphorisms/manuscript/chapter1.md

 > Few lose sleep wondering if someone else is wrong.

+## Contradicting Ourselves
+> We speak of science but listen for magic.

 ## To Whom the Person in the Mirror Laughs At
 > No person is more deserving of mockery than one who cannot laugh at themselves.